 Recipient of multiple Regional Arts and Culture Council grants

 In 2015 Dawn directed and co-wrote Sista in the Brotherhood, a twenty minute short film about a black apprentice carpenter who experiences discrimination on the job and must between taking a stand or keeping her job.
-The film has won multiple awards around the country and continues to be used as a teaching tool within the construction industry.
+The film stars Sidony O'Neal and was produced by Roberta Hunte.
+After winning multiple awards around the country, Sista continues to be used as a teaching tool within the construction industry.

 AWARDS & SELECTIONS